Introduction

 wwid edit .

-There is also a command to delete a note by its target:
+There is a command to delete a note by its target:

 wwid remove src/main.rs